MeaningfulnessMediaGroup/ATS-Framework/README.md

 If you utilize this framework in your research or platform, please cite it as follows:

 > Bee, D. (2026). *Authorship Transparency Statement (ATS) Framework v1.0: A Technical Standard for the Multi-Tiered Disclosure of Generative AI in Creative Works*.
 Meaningfulness Media Group.
-Protocol ID: ATS-FRAMEWORK-1.0.
-[Zenodo DOI Link]
+Protocol ID: ATS-FRAMEWORK-1.0. [https://10.5281/zenodo.18091714]

 ---